valeksan/CoreTemplate/CONTRIBUTING.md

-# Contributing to CoreTaskManager
+# Contributing to CoreTemplate

-Thank you for your interest in contributing to CoreTaskManager! 🙏
+Thank you for your interest in contributing to CoreTemplate! 🙏
 We strive to make the contribution process as smooth and transparent as possible.

 ## How to Contribute